k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: addition of teleport regions to some of the Mines' End levels
 - Switch status from beta to released

+### Version 0.9.1

+- Latest merges from 'vanilla' NetHack 3.6.7 official release (as of November 6th, 2024)
+- Initial preparation for new version (0.9.1)